This guide has everything you need to know about color schemes.

 Still, what’s unquestionable is that brand storytelling will help you convey your message, values, mission, and vision.
 And color has a significant role here.
-So, do not hesitate to have a look at the color theory and how color affects your brand logo.
+Do not hesitate to look at the color theory and how color affects your brand logo.
 Color combinations matter too.

 Not surprisingly, the background of your logo is extremely important.
 You’ll probably first think of your logo’s icon, name, and tagline, and that’s fine.
 Still, none of these elements will create a lasting impression unless they stand out from the background.

 It comes as no surprise that your background needs to contrast with the rest of your logo elements, or else your logo won’t be easily recognizable.
 This is a problem since the aim of any logo is to increase brand awareness.